openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/type/convert-promote-types-14.rst

     * ``ConvertPromoteTypes(f16, i64) -> f16`` - Floating-point type has higher priority, however, i64 can support values outside of range of f16, possibly resulting in undefined behaviors in conversion.
     * ``ConvertPromoteTypes(f64, u64) -> f64`` - While f64 supports much bigger max values than u64, precision loss might be significant.
-    * ``ConvertPromoteTypes(i8, u8) -> i16`` - Both inputs have same data type, however, to support ranges from both inputs, bit-widening was necessary.
+    * ``ConvertPromoteTypes(i8, u8) -> i16`` - Both inputs have integer data type, however, to support ranges from both inputs, bit-widening was necessary.
     * ``ConvertPromoteTypes(f16, bf16) -> f32`` - Both inputs have same data type, however, due to difference in mantissa and exponential, bit-widening to f32 is necessary to represent whole range and precision.
 This is in accordance of IEE 754.
-    * ``ConvertPromoteTypes(f8m4e3, f8m5e3) -> f16`` - Both inputs have same data type, however, due to difference in mantissa and exponential, bit widening to either f16 or bf16 is necessary, where f16 was selected as result of this promotion.
+    * ``ConvertPromoteTypes(f8m4e3, f8m5e3) -> f16`` - Both inputs have f8 data type, however, due to difference in mantissa and exponential, bit widening to either f16 or bf16 is necessary, where f16 was selected as result of this promotion.
-    * ``ConvertPromoteTypes(u64, i8) -> f32`` - promotion of u64 and any signed integer would result in i128, which is not supported by OV.
+    * ``ConvertPromoteTypes(u64, i8) -> f32`` - promotion of u64 and any signed integer would result in i128, which is not supported.
 Common type is set according to *u64_integer_promotion_target*, default f32.

 * Promotions for PyTorch-like mode with *pytorch_scalar_promotion* set to ``true``.
 Notation is extended by ``S(type)`` marking 0-dimensioned (scalar) tensor, and ``D(type)`` marking dimensioned tensor.